 - Service: Prioritize customer service to support customer conversion, loyalty, and retention.

-Just as you market your goods and services, eCommerce platforms are experts in framing and conveying their offerings.
-Yet determining what is the best ecommerce platform for your business can be complicated, with around 370 eCommerce solutions to choose from worldwide.
+As you market your goods and services, eCommerce platforms are experts in framing and conveying their offerings.
+Yet selecting the best eCommerce platform for your business can be complicated, with around 370 eCommerce solutions to choose from worldwide.
 And, of course, you might decide that a custom-built solution is best.

-Making the best choice for your business starts with understanding your eCommerce objectives with an eye on current and future customer needs and desires.
+Choosing the best eCommerce platform for your business starts with understanding your digital commerce objectives with an eye on current and future customer needs and desires.
 Use the MoSCoW method to assess your business criteria based on must-have, should have, could have, and won’t have parameters.

 Considering each aspect in detail will help surface the eCommerce success factors for your business.
 Be sure that you are clear on your business requirements and have a solid understanding of customer needs and desires.
 And don’t just guess — conduct stakeholder meetings, surveys, and several brainstorming sessions with different departments in your organization.
 That way, you’ll be able to assess each of the following factors through a customer-centric lens.

-The first thing to consider when assessing each eCommerce platform is the price.
-Whether you’re a small business just getting started or an already established brick and mortar store moving online, you need to understand the full cost of each platform.
+Pricing is one of the first things to be considered when assessing each eCommerce platform.
+Whether you’re a small business just getting started or an already established brick-and-mortar store moving online, you need to understand the total cost of each platform.

 Almost all platforms will have a monthly fee.
 There are also processing costs associated with each platform.
+The initial and ongoing costs must be considered while making your choices.
 Don’t sacrifice the things you’ll need for a lower price.
-Weigh the pros and cons of each to get the best value for your budget.
+Weigh the pros and cons to get the best value for your budget.

-Finally, be sure to consider how your customers will pay for your products to help assess opportunity costs.
+Finally, consider how your customers will pay for your products to help assess opportunity costs.
 For example, some platforms don’t offer payment via third-party vendors (such as PayPal).
-This can end up being a huge inconvenience for your customers — a frustration that can lead to shopping cart abandonment.
+This can be a huge inconvenience for your customers — a frustration that can lead to shopping cart abandonment.